Questions about the industry in general:

 - Establishing a password protected section of our web site just for corporate members.

-- Continuing to sponsor ACRA-L which currently has over 1200 members from all sectors of CRM.
+- Continuing to host the ACRA-l forum which currently has over 1200 members from all sectors of CRM.

 Why should my company join ACRA?